 When used as an interface in audio electronic applications, this heat-resistant, vibration-control material minimizes microphonic influence.
 Custom-formulated, silicone-based viscoelastic is firm, just barely "squishy," and compliant.
-Use as an interface between component shelf and rack, between platform and shelf, under mass-loading weight, under small desktop speakers, wherever superior vibration control or decoupling is needed.
-Provides superior isolation with turntable and turntable plinth applications.
+Use as an interface between component shelf and rack, between platform and shelf, under mass-loading weight, wherever a compliant interface is needed for superior vibration control or decoupling.
+Provides superb isolation with turntable and plinth applications.
 Effective throughout a broad range of weight loads.
 1/16" (1.6mm) thick.

 Optional pressure-sensitive adhesive on one side bonds well to most materials.
 (Adhesive can be applied to both sides by special request.)

 $1.00 to 1.45 each

 $1.95 to 2.50 each

 (w/adhesive: + $1.50 ea.)

 Thin grungebuster Dots: Same as above, except 1/32" thick (.8mm).
 Use between constrained layer materials instead of adhesive for superior damping and wherever a slightly compliant decoupling interface is desired.
 Ideal as an interface between cones and component or shelf - placing a grungebuster Dot on the flat side of a cone absorbs vibration and allows the cone to work more efficiently with a little less of its own "character."
 Though rarely needed, all Thin grungebuster Dots are available with optional pressure-sensitive adhesive on one side (or on both sides by special request).
 Black grungebuster Dots are a little firmer than off-white grungebuster Dots, better suited for loudspeaker applications and other uses where a firmer interface is needed.

 (w/adhesive: + $.60 ea.)

 5/8" dia.: $.49